-Determine the best place to plant your Christmas palm.
-They require full sun, so find a spot in your landscaping that receives sunlight all day.
+Determine the best place to plant your Christmas Palm.
+They require full sun, so find a spot in your landscaping that receives full sun all day.

-Pick a location where Christmas palms can be planted at least 15' apart.
-If you plant them any closer together, you may risk the chance of crowding the palms, and optimal growth and health may not be achieved.
+Pick a location where the Christmas Palm can be spaced at least fifteen feet apart from another palm.
+If you plant them any closer together, you may risk the chance of crowding the palms and optimal growth and health may not be achieved.

 Test your soil for its neutral or alkaline attributes.
 Christmas palms will flourish in soil ranging from 6.6 to 7.5 (neutral) to 7.9 to 8.5 (alkaline).
-Soil kits can be purchased at garden-supply centers or from gardening-supply websites.
+Soil kits can be purchased at home garden supply centers or on line on gardening supply websites.

-Dig the hole for your palm.
-This depth and width of the hole will depend upon the size of the root ball of your Christmas palm.
-Measure the depth and width of the root ball and multiply them by 2.
-The depth of the hole you dig should be twice the height of your root ball, and the width should be twice the length of the root ball.
-If you don't dig a hole that large, the roots of the palm will not be encouraged to grow.
+Dig your hole for your palm.
+This depth and width of the hole will depend upon the size of the root ball of your Christmas Palm.
+Measure the depth and width of the root ball and multiply them by two.
+The depth of your hole should be dug twice the size of the height of your root ball, and the width should be dug twice the length of the root ball.
+If you don't dig a hole that large, the roots of this palm will not be encouraged to grow.

-Mix 1/8 of the ground soil with fresh, new garden soil and place on the bottom of the hole.
+Mix an eighth of the ground soil with fresh and new garden soil and place on the bottom of the hole.
 Water this mixture thoroughly.

-Place your root ball of your Christmas palm into the hole.
-Take the ground soil, mix it with the new garden soil and fill in the sides around the palm.
+Place your root ball of your Christmas Palm into the hole.
+Take the ground's soil and mix it together with the new garden soil and fill in the sides around the palm.
 Tamp this soil down so there are no air holes.